cybercongress/go-cyber/docs/cyberd.md

 Remember that the goal of creating alternative to a Google-like structure requires extraordinary involvement of different groups.
 No one said it would be easy.

+## Game of ATOMs

+15% of CYB will be distributed based on funding in ATOMs during 2 rounds:
+-  50 000 000 000 000 CYB for genesis ATOM contributors
+- 100 000 000 000 000 CYB for ATOM contributors at the start of Smith Epoch

+The role of funding in ATOMs is also twofold:
+- Thanks to ATOM we want to secure lifetime commitment of cyber•Congress in the development of Cosmos and Cyber ecosystems.
+ATOM donations to cyber•Congress will allow us to use staking rewards for continuous funding of the Cyber protocol without necessity to dump CYBs
+- We want add to a distribution game significant discount to ATOM holders because we need provably professional validators and delegators at the beginning and basically for free.
+We can describe the discount in the following terms: Currently buying power of all ATOMs against all ETHs based on current caps is about 1/24.
+Given that 15% of CYB will be distributed based on donation in ATOMs and 60% of CYB will be distributed based on donations in ETHs the discount for every ATOM donation is about 6x which is significant enough to encourage participation based on arbitrage opportunity during the first 21 days of Genesis auction.

 In order to solve everything mentioned above we decide to create 2 tokens: CBD and CYB.
 Both tokens remains functional and will track value independently due to very different utility nature:
 - CBD is Ethereum ERC-20 compatible token for control of cyber•Foundation's ETH from auction proceeds.
 CBD was emitted during the creation of cyber•Foundation as Aragon organization.
 90% of CBD distributed to auction participants.
 - CYB is native token of sovereign Cyber protocol under Tendermint consensus algorithm.
 70% of CYB is distributed based on CBD snapshots during genesis auction.
-25% of CYB are airdroped for targeted audience in genesis and 5% is based on ATOM contributions based on a round for validators before Genesis.
+25% of CYB are airdroped for targeted audience in genesis and 5% is for a Game of Atoms before Genesis.

 Overall the flow is the following:
 1. Start of contributions in ATOMs for genesis validators: 15 June 2019